Arts and Humanities FAQs

 MAY I REQUEST SALARY SUPPORT?

-The Fall Research Competition cannot be used to buy out teaching a course or to supplement a sabbatical.
-Most awards for salary support are made at the level of one- or, exceptionally, two- ninths of summer support.
+The Fall Research Competition (FRC) cannot be used to buy out teaching a course or to supplement a sabbatical.
+The FRC sometimes provides one or two months of summer salary support.

 However, the Arts & Humanities Research Committee invites applications for one semester of research leave (4.5 ninths salary support) through the Fall Competition.
 Up to two such awards will be made each year.
 Proposals should be for ambitious and innovative new projects for which the applicant also seeks major external funding.
 Senior faculty members with distinguished records of publication, exhibition or performance are particularly invited to apply.
 Proposals will not be considered without a brief letter from the Chair attesting to the department’s willingness to release the applicant from teaching a semester.
 Prospective applicants should consult with Associate Vice Chancellor Florence Hsia, florence.hsia@wisc.edu, in advance of the Fall Research Competition deadline.